gfredericks/vcr-clj/README.md

 Each var that is recorded can be customized with options:

+- `:arg-transformer`: A function with the same argument signature as the recorded function, which returns a vector of possibly transformed arguments.
+  During recording/playback, the original arguments to the function call are passed through this transformer, and the transformed arguments are passed to `arg-key-fn`, `recordable?` and the recorded function.
+This can be useful for replacing an argument that would be destructively consumed (e.g. a mutable `InputStream`) with an indestructible substitute.
+The transformed arguments ought to be equivalent to the original arguments for the purpose of the code under test.
+The default is `clojure.core/vector`, which just passes along the original arguments.
 - `:arg-key-fn`: A function with the same argument signature as the recorded function, which returns a value for "fingerprinting" the arguments to each call.
 During recording, the value returned by this function will be saved